cloudogu/gitops-playground/README.md

 Note:
 * `jenkins-url` and `scmm-url` are for external services and do not lead to ingresses, but you can set them via `--base-url` for now.
 * In order to make use of the `Ingress` you need an ingress controller.
-  If your cluster does not provide one, the Playground can deploy one for you, via the [`--ingress-nginx` parameter](#deploy-ingress-controller).
+  If your cluster does not provide one, the Playground can deploy one for you, via the [`--ingress` parameter](#deploy-ingress-controller).
 * For this to work, you need to set an `*.example.com` DNS record to the externalIP of the ingress controller.

 Alternatively, [hyphen-separated ingresses](#subdomains-vs-hyphen-separated-ingresses) can be created,